Matt Brittin confirmed as next BBC Director-General

-The Times reported that Brittin was appointed to the position by the BBC board last week and will be announced after final due diligence checks are completed.
-BBC News said Brittin would be confirmed in the role “in the coming days.”
+The Times had initially reported that Brittin would be appointed to the position by the BBC board last week and would be announced after final due diligence checks were complete.
+The BBC has now confirmed that Brittin will take over the role on 18 May.

 Current Director-General Tim Davie is leaving the position next month, having announced his resignation last year over the scandal of Panorama’s misleading edit of President Trump’s speech during the US Capitol riots.
-Rhodri Talfan Davies, Executive Director of the BBC board, is set to take over as Interim Director-General.
+Rhodri Talfan Davies, Executive Director of the BBC board, will act as Interim Director-General until Brittin takes up his post.

 Brittin joined Google in 2007 as its Managing Director for the UK, rising to become the tech giant’s President for Europe, the Middle East, and Africa.
 He left Google in 2024 and has been on a self-professed "gap year" since then.